quark-engine/quark-engine/docs/source/quark_rules.rst

    :alt:

 The behavior map shows that the ``Lcom/maintain/gybbpabtniopoetzeacrkmlxdhuvgpvnwtahmsaxmtnaltfrgf2/keydkuycdcczonreivsieapzgrzkejxcowwsziydpvouihgqnu3/AccessService;checkPassword`` function obtains the description of a UI element.
 It also calls the ``Lcom/maintain/gybbpabtniopoetzeacrkmlxdhuvgpvnwtahmsaxmtnaltfrgf2/FileUtils;writeText`` to log the data to a file.
-If the UI element is a button on the lock screen, the user's password can be logged.
+If the UI element is a keypad button on the lock screen, the user's password can be logged.

 Behaviors detected by Quark: